NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/Provision.rst

 .. note::

-    Provisioning the certificates through CLI is currently not supported on WSL 2 since it lacks support for serial devices.
+    Provisioning the certificates through CLI is currently not supported on WSL 2 because it lacks support for serial devices.
     For more information, see the `issue on WSL 2 <https://github.com/microsoft/WSL/issues/4322>`_.

 Use the CLI to generate and provision a certificate for your device: